Why Nonvotes Overshadowed Guatemala’s Presidential Election

 When asked about the 12 deceased people enlisted by Semilla that the MP identified, Reyes claimed: “When our registration lists went to hospitals some people signed, but when the TSE analyzed these signatures some of them must have already died.”
 She described her explanation as “totally logical.”
 Reyes also admits that Semilla’s registration documents have been “poorly managed” during the 2023 electoral process.

-She also stated the use of fraudulent signatures is a common practice across all political parties in Guatemala: “There is an overreaction regarding the Semilla’s case.… authorities have politicized [Semilla’s] investigation.”
+She also stated the use of fraudulent signatures is a common practice across all political parties in Guatemala: “There is an overreaction regarding Semilla’s case.… authorities have politicized [Semilla’s] investigation.”

 Ronquillo also believes this case has been politicized because authorities should have suspended Semilla before the first round.
 For him, the timing of the investigation fuels doubts about the legitimacy of the investigation.